1966 World Series: Game 2

 The O's then earned one from Koufax in the sixth as Frank Robinson hit a triple on a fly ball that could have been caught but fell in between Davis and Ron Fairly.
 Powell drove him in with a single to right-center.
-Johnson followed with a single to right, and the runners advanced on an error by Ron Fairly.
+Johnson followed with a single to right, and the runners advanced on an error by Fairly.
 Koufax escaped the inning after walking Blair intentionally to load the bases and getting Etchebarren to ground into a double play.
 Etchebarren would be the final batter that Koufax ever faced in his career.

-Koufax was replaced in the seventh by Ron Perranoski, who set the Orioles down 1-2-3.
+Koufax was replaced in the seventh by Ron Perranoski, who set the Orioles down in order.
 They would get two from him in the eighth, however, on a walk to Frank Robinson, a single by Brooks Robinson, a sacrifice bunt from Powell and a Johnson single off of Perranoski's glove.
 Perranoski threw the ball away in an attempt for an out at first, and Brooks scored on the error.

-Palmer completed the shutout when Roseboro popped to Aparicio, the Orioles' shortstop.
-Jim Palmer, just nine days shy of his 21st birthday, became the youngest pitcher to throw a shutout in the World Series.
+Meanwhile, Palmer was brilliant after escaping the second inning, allowing only one runner to reach second base in the final seven frames.
+He completed the shutout when Roseboro popped out to Aparicio, the Orioles' shortstop; Palmer, just nine days shy of his 21st birthday, became the youngest pitcher in World Series and MLB postseason history to throw a shutout, a record that still stands.
 Baltimore won 6–0 to take a 2–0 Series lead.

 The Dodgers became the third team to make six errors in one game.
-The Chicago White Sox, both in Game 5 of the 1906 World Series and in Game 5 of the 1917 World Series were the others.
+The Chicago White Sox, both in Game 5 of the 1906 World Series and in Game 5 of the 1917 World Series were the others, although oddly, the White Sox won both of those games.

 Game 3

-The series moved to Baltimore with the Orioles enjoying a 2–0 series lead.
+With the Orioles ahead in the series 2-0, the scene shifted to Baltimore's Memorial Stadium for Game 3, the first postseason game the city has hosted in the modern era of baseball.
+Wally Bunker of the Orioles faced Claude Osteen of the Dodgers.

-Wally Bunker, plagued with injuries in the regular season, pitched a six-hit, complete game gem, while Osteen allowed only three hits in seven innings.
-Unfortunately, one of those hits was a home run from Paul Blair in the fifth, which turned out to be the game's only run.
+Bunker, plagued with injuries in the regular season, pitched the game of his life, scattering six hits in a complete game gem.
+Although Osteen allowed only three hits in seven strong innings, one of those hits was a solo home run from Paul Blair in the fifth, which turned out to be the game's only run.
 The Dodgers' defense woke up after Game 2's six-error embarrassment, and they turned several excellent plays, most notably first baseman Wes Parker's spectacular jump to snare Curt Blefary's sixth inning line drive and rob him of a base hit.
-Bunker, without a shutout in the regular season, completed the Orioles' second consecutive shutout in this World Series, and they won 1–0.
+Nonetheless, Bunker, without a shutout in the regular season, completed the Orioles' second consecutive shutout in this World Series by retiring Lou Johnson on a grounder to Aparicio.
+The 1–0 win gave the Orioles a commanding 3–0 series lead, putting them on the cusp of their first title.